MARINE PLASTIC POLLUTION

 The British Standards Institution agreed that a standard was required, and suggested that a “Publicly Available Specification” (PAS) be sponsored to enable a fast-track delivery.
-Without this PAS, plastic pellets may not have been on BSI’s agenda for some time.

-The investor co-sponsor group comprises:
+The investor co-sponsor group comprised:

 Allianz Global Investors, Brewin Dolphin, Environment Agency Pension Fund, Generation Investment Management, LGPS Central, McInroy & Wood, Man Group, Ownership Capital, and Troy Asset Management.